allegroai/clearml-docs/docs/webapp/applications/apps_embed_model_deployment.md

 running, it serves your embedding model through a secure, publicly accessible network endpoint.
 The app monitors endpoint activity and shuts down if the model remains inactive for a specified maximum idle time.

-:::info Task Traffic Router
+:::info AI Application Gateway
-The Embedding Model Deployment app relies on the ClearML Traffic Router which implements a secure, authenticated network channel to the model
+The Embedding Model Deployment app makes use of the ClearML Traffic Router which implements a secure, authenticated network endpoint for the model.

+If the ClearML AI application Gateway is not available, the model endpoint might not be accessible.
 :::

 After starting an Embedding Model Deployment instance, you can view the following information in its dashboard: